yourivw/LEClient/README.md

 For both HTTP and DNS authorizations, a full example is available in the project's main code directory.
 The HTTP authorization example is contained in one file.
 As described above, the DNS authorization example is split into two parts, to allow for the DNS record to update in the meantime.
 While the TTL of the record might be low, it can sometimes take some time for your provider to update your DNS records after an amendment.

 If you can't get these examples, or the client library to work, try and have a look at the LetsEncrypt documentation mentioned above as well.
+In order for the example code to work, make sure to replace all 'example.org' information with your own information.
+The examples will fail when you run them using the preset example data.

 ## Security